Asrlex/react-cv/README.md

 - **Theme Toggler**: Switch between light and dark themes seamlessly.
 - **Language Toggler**: Supports multiple languages (e.g., English, Spanish, German) with translations for all sections.
 - **PDF Download**: Download the CV as a PDF directly from the interface.
-- **Custom Image Carousels**: Interactive carousels for showcasing project images using `embla-carousel-react`.
+- **Custom Image Carousels**: Interactive carousels for showcasing project images using `embla-carousel-react` and `react-photo-view`.
 - **Responsive Design**: Fully responsive layout optimized for desktop and mobile devices.

 ### Styling and Animations